queryluke/masseffect-5e-data/data/rules/weapons.md

 Light improvised thrown weapons have ranges of <me-distance length="25" /> and <me-distance length="75" />, and heavy improvised ranged weapons have ranges of <me-distance length="15" /> and <me-distance length="30" />.

 ### Thermal Clips <v-chip color="info" small>new</v-chip>
-Ranged weapons (guns) use thermal clips to abate heat.
-All thermal clips are interchangeable between weapons.
-More information about using thermal clips can be found below.
+Ranged weapons (guns) use thermal clips to abate heat, requiring an action to load a new thermal clip into the weapon.
+More information about reloading can be found in [Combat > Actions in Combat](/manual/combat#actions-in-combat).

-### Heavy Weapons <v-chip color="info" small>new</v-chip>
-Heavy Weapons use Charges to track the number of times they can be fired.
-If you run out of Charges your weapon is nothing more than a hunk of metal.

-#### Targeting
-Most Heavy Weapons also use the Targeting condition.
-Targeting means painting the battlefield or keeping a lock on one or more creatures for a single round of combat.
-More information about targeting can be found in [conditions appendix](/phb/appendix/conditions).

 ### Carrying, Holstering, and Drawing Weapons <v-chip color="info" small>new</v-chip>
 You have 4 weapon slots unless a feature or armor mod allows you to have more. __Two-handed__ weapons take up 2 slots.